jbrowne09/CS704-Group2/README.txt

 you may need to use a computer with a taller monitor

 Steps for using the visualiser:
-(Please do not click tick until all animation has finished)
+(Please do not click tick until all animation has finished, this will break the animation/look strange)
+NOTE: some animation is known to be broken even when clicking tick appropriately

 1: Click request (this makes a container appear and can be used anytime after the previous container has reached the rotary table)